nzpug/AGM2016/README.md

 ## How to Nominate Yourself:

 To nominate yourself, [open an issue against this repository](https://github.com/nzpug/AGM2016/issues).
+In the issue text, please include the following information:

+ * Your name.
-In the issue text, state your name, which position(s) you are applying for, and a little bit of information about yourself.
+ * Which position(s) you are applying for.
+ * A little bit of information about yourself.

 You must be present at the AGM meeting, either in person or remotely in order to be eligable for election.